rowanterra/rowanterra.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Presenting computational prospecting work at the 2025 American Chemical Society national conference in Washington, D.C.
+Presenting *Computational prospecting for rare earth element feedstocks in Pennsylvania* at the 2025 American Chemical Society national conference in Washington, D.C.